 4. Integrations galore

 Do you like integrations?
 How about 3,000 plus integrations?
-OpenPhone provides full access to some of today’s biggest apps, including Slack, Gmail, HubSpot, and Zapier.
+OpenPhone provides full access to some of today’s biggest apps, including Slack, Gmail, HubSpot, Salesforce, and Zapier.
 Zapier in particular connects with thousands of other APIs, making your plugin options pretty much endless.